-The Department of Sociology and Interdisciplinary Social Sciences and San José State University value diversity, equity, inclusion, and belonging.
-We aim to sustain our capacity for excellence in research, teaching, and service by incorporating faculty, students, and staff who share our commitment to these values.
-SJSU enrolls more than 36,000 students, many of whom are historically underserved, and around 45% are first-generation and 38% are Pell-recipients.
+The Department of Justice Studies and San José State University value diversity, equity, inclusion, and belonging.
+Our excellence in research, teaching, and service can only be fully realized by faculty, students, and staff who share our commitment to these values.
+SJSU enrolls more than 36,000 students, many of whom are historically underserved, and around 45% are first-generation and 38% are Pell- recipients.
 SJSU is a Hispanic Serving Institution (HSI) and Asian American and Native American Pacific Islander (AANAPISI) Serving Institution.
-The University's commitment to social justice extends from its vibrant, inclusive campus to an international network of over 275,000 alumni.
-As such, San José State is committed to increasing the diversity of its faculty so our disciplines, students, and the community can benefit from multiple perspectives tied to diverse positionalities such as race, ethnicity, religion, national origin, age, gender, gender identity/expression, sexual orientation, genetic information, medical condition, marital status, veteran status, or disability.
+The university's commitment to social justice extends from its vibrant, inclusive campus to an international network of over 275,000 alumni.
+As such, San José State is committed to increasing the diversity of its faculty so our disciplines, students, and the community can benefit from multiple ethnic and gender perspectives.

-This position is one of several recruitments focused on Latinx/a/o experiences across campus, including fields such as Educational Counseling, English and Comparative Literature, Journalism and Mass Communications, School of Information, the School of Management, and more.
 Successful candidates will demonstrate evidence of a commitment to equity and inclusion through their research, teaching, and/or service.
 We ask that all applicants include a Diversity Statement with their application package.
-A guide to writing this statement can be found at Diversity Statement Guide
+A guide to writing this statement can be found at SJSU Diversity Statement Guidelines,

 - Applicants should demonstrate an awareness of and sensitivity to the educational goals of a socially and economically diverse student population as might have been gained in cross-cultural study, training, teaching, and other comparable experience.